myroms/roms_test/WC13/RBL4DVAR/VERIFYING_ANALYSIS/Readme.md

       setenv ROMS_ROOT ${HOME}/ocean/repository/trunk

-  (9) The only change that you need to make is to "s4dvar.in", where you
-      will select the array mode that you wish to calculate (you may only calculate on mode at a time).
-The choice of array mode is determined by the parameter Nvct.
-The array modes are referenced in reverse order, so choosing Nvct=Ninner-1 is the array mode is the important.
-Note that Nvct must be assigned a numeric value (i.e. Nvct=10 for the RBL4D-Var tutorial).

- (10) Execute the configuration "job_array_modes.csh" BEFORE running
+  (8) Execute the configuration "job_rbl4dvar.csh" BEFORE running
       the model.
-It copies the required files and creates "r4dvar.in" input script from template "s4dvar.in".
+It copies the required files and creates "rbl4dvar.in" input script from template "s4dvar.in".
 This has to be done EVERY TIME that you run this application.
 We need a clean and fresh copy of the initial conditions and observation files since they are modified by ROMS during execution.

- (11) Run ROMS with data assimilation:
+  (9) Run ROMS with data assimilation:

+      mpirun -np 8 romsM roms_wc13_daily.in > & log &

+      or

-      mpirun -np 4 romsM roms_wc13.in > & log &
+      mpirun -np 8 romsM roms_wc13_2hours.in > & log &

+      Notice that the nonlinear trajectory can be written either daily (NHIS=48 if using roms_wc13_daily.in) or every two-hours (NHIS=4 if using roms_wc13_2hours.in).
+It is the basic state trajectory used to linearize the tangent linear and adjoint models.
+It turns out that the daily sampling is over the limit where the tangent linear approximation is valid.
+The results are much better when using the two-hours snapshots.
+      The two set-ups are provided to make the user aware of the validity of the tangent linear approximation in highly nonlinear circulations.
+The differences will be noticeable when computing observation impacts and observation sensitivities.

- (12) We recommend creating a new subdirectory EX7 (Tutorial Exercise 7),
+ (10) We recommend creating a new subdirectories "daily" or
-      and saving the solution in it for analysis and plotting to avoid overwriting output files when playing with difference CPP options and parameters.
+      "2hours" to save the solution tha will be use the Forecast Impacts and Forecast Sensitivity.
       For example:

-      mkdir EX7
+      mkdir daily
-      mv Build_roms rbl4var.in *.nc log EX7
+      mv Build_roms rbl4dvar.in *.nc log daily
-      cp -p romsM roms_wc13.in EX7
+      cp -p romsM roms_wc13_daily.in daily

- (13) Analyze the results using the plotting scripts (Matlab or
-      ROMS plotting package) provided in the ../plotting directory:

-      plot_array_modes.m           plots chosen stabilized representer
-                                   matrix array modes.

-      plot_array_modes_spectrum.m  Plots array modes eigenvalues
-                                   spectrum

-      ccnt_array_modes*.in         plots chosen stabilized representer
-                                   matrix array modes maps at the
-                                   surface or at z=-100m

-      csec_array_modes*.in         plots chosen stabilized representer
-                                   matrix array modes cross-sections
-                                   along 37N
+      Check Exercise 8 instructions for more details.